National Coalition Party: Structure

+Leadership

 The party chair and the deputy chairs lead the party board (puoluehallitus), which is in charge of the daily management and is composed of a representative from each district and from each of the three wings.
 The party council also elects the party secretary to head the main office, located in Helsinki, and to coordinate the National Coalition Party's activities according to the board's decisions.
-Additionally, the NCP has separate groups for coordinating ministers, members of Parliament, and members of the European Parliament.
+Additionally, the NCP has separate groups for coordinating ministers, members of the Finnish Parliament, and members of the European Parliament.